-The company spends a few days on the ground visiting the narrowed list of sites and/or facilities (typically 24 hours in a specific community).
+The company and its consultants spend a few days on the ground visiting the narrowed list of sites and/or facilities (typically 24 hours in a specific community).
 These visits generally include, among other things, presentations on workforce, community resources, livability, infrastructure, and state and local incentives.
-At this stage, the company reveals its identity to the state and local officials.
+At this stage, the company typically reveals its identity to the state and local officials.